blynn7567/Python-Workshop/README.md

         turns -= 1
        # print "Wrong"
-        print "No pressure, you have", + turns, 'more guesses'
+        print "No pressure, you have", + turns, 'more guesses.
+You have tried:' print guesses

+        if turns == 0:
+            print "Oops, you lost."
+            print "The secret word was"
+            print word